jacob-dowdy/ruby_sql_table/README.md

 # ruby_sql_table
-A Ruby program that utilizes SQL lite to organize people in tables
+A Ruby program that utilizes SQLite 3 to organize people in tables